Coachable-Dev/coachable-application/1_algorithms_runtime/README.md

     i = i * 2
 ```

-2. __Hot or cold.__ Your goal is the guess a secret integer between 1 and N. You repeatedly guess integers between 1 and N. After each guess you learn if it equals the secret integer (and the game stops); otherwise (starting with the second guess), you learn if the guess is hotter (closer to) or colder (farther from) the secret number than your previous guess.
-Design an algorithm that finds the secret number in ~ 2 lg N guesses.
-Then, design an algorithm that finds the secret number in ~ 1 lg N guesses.
-Hint: use binary search for the first part.
-For the second part, first design an algorithm that solves the problem in ~1 lg N guesses assuming you are permitted to guess integers in the range -N to 2N.

-3. __Majority.__ Given an array of N strings.
-An element is a majority if it appears more than N/2 times.
-Devise an algorithm to identify the majority if it exists.
-Your algorithm should run in linearithmic time.

-4. __Identity.__ Given an array a of N distinct integers (positive or negative) in ascending order.
-Devise an algorithm to find an index i such that a[i] = i if such an index exists.
-Hint: binary search.

-5. __Find a duplicate.__ Given an array of N elements in which each element is an integer between 1 and N, write an algorithm to determine if there are any duplicates.
+2. __Find a duplicate.__ Given an array of N elements in which each element is an integer between 1 and N, write an algorithm to determine if there are any duplicates.
 Your algorithm should run in linear time and use O(1) extra space.
 Hint: you may destroy the array.

-6. __Anagrams.__ Design a O(N log N) algorithm to read in a list of words and print out all anagrams.
-For example, the strings "comedian" and "demoniac" are anagrams of each other.
-Assume there are N words and each word contains at most 20 letters.
-Designing a O(N^2) algorithms should not be too difficult, but getting it down to O(N log N) requires some cleverness.

-7. __Monotone 2d array.__ Give an n-by-n array of elements such that each row is in ascending order and each column is in ascending order, devise an O(n) algorithm to determine if a given element x in the array.
+3. __Monotone 2d array.__ Give an n-by-n array of elements such that each row is in ascending order and each column is in ascending order, devise an O(n) algorithm to determine if a given element x in the array.
 You may assume all elements in the n-by-n array are distinct.